Get a free, no obligation personal loan quote with rates as low as 9.99%

 How many payday loans can you have at once?

-You can only take out one payday loan at a time.
-You must fully pay back your first one before applying for a second one.
+For the most part, you can only take out one payday loan at a time.
+That means you must fully pay back your first one before applying for a second one.
 In some cases, you may even need to wait a few days before applying for a second payday loan.

 How fast can I get a payday loan?

 Payday loan approval is typically very quick.
 If you apply in-store, you should be able to get the money almost immediately.
-If you apply online there may be a couple of hours delay.
-Furthermore, when applying online you need to consider the time of day.
-Applying after hours means you’ll have to wait until the next day.
+If you apply online, you could receive the funds shortly after applying, though in some cases, there may be a couple of hours delay.

 Can I get a payday loan with bad credit?